Promote Menopause Inclusivity

 We are committed to ensuring that persons directly impacted by menopause have a positive experience.
 We strive to offer physical symptom management, mental support, a feeling of workplace understanding, a community to share with, and access to information for individuals to share with their doctors.
 Our success is to make a meaningful impact on the lives of those going through the menopause transition

-We are collaborators
+We are leaders.

-We are a community
+We are a community.

 A shared experience allows us to belong and connect with others; something that is very much needed during a time that is often lonely but experienced by all women.
-We provide a space where persons impacted by menopause can a sense of belonging so they never feel alone.

 Lisa Tarquini